-Finding a free home for your design portfolio isn't easy – there are usually restrictions to the level of service that you won't get with a paid plan.
-But it's still possible to find a free hosting option for your portfolio that doesn't involve too much compromise; we've found seven of the best services.
+Unfortunately, finding a free home for your portfolio isn't always easy as there are usually restrictions to the level of service you'll get with a free plan.
+But free hosting options do exist, and we've found options that won't involve too much compromise.
+For more options, see our guide to the best web hosting services and for some stellar inspiration, see these brilliant design portfolios.

 Behance might not be your first choice when it comes to finding some portfolio hosting, but as a hugely popular creative network it's the perfect place to show your work.
 Even if you have your main portfolio elsewhere, it makes sense to have a presence on Behance and to keep it updated with your latest projects.